Getting an Artist Visa in Japan

 If you wish to pursue your artistic interests as a side project part-time, you can do that on any other type of visa.

-However, if your objective is to work in an art-related field full-time and to have the artistic profession as your primary source of income, then you will have to have an artist visa to work in Japan.
+However, if your objective is to work in an art-related field full-time and have the artistic profession as your primary source of income, you will need an artist visa to work in Japan.

 There are several different types of work permits available in Japan.
 Although the instructor visa or Engineer/Specialist in Humanities/International Services Visa is often satisfactory for the everyday worker.